Music Theory Exam

-The AP Music Theory Exam is similar to the AP Exams in world languages in format: it requires the use of master CDs for playback and recording.
+The AP Music Theory Exam is similar in format to the AP Exams in world languages: it requires the use of master CDs for playback and recording.
 In this case, the proctor records the student performing a sight-singing exercise.
 Refer to the AP Coordinator's Manual for full instructions and procedures for preparing for and administering the AP Music Theory Exam.

 Each school's order for the AP Music Theory Exam contains one master listening and one master sight-singing CD.
 Some schools administer the sight-singing section of the exam in multiple locations.
 If you plan to do this, you should order the same number of master sight-singing CDs as you will have testing locations.
 You can order additional master CDs when you place your AP Exam order online.

 Exam room setup

 The music room or a regular classroom can be used for the written part of the exam.
 Make sure students seated in any part of the room can clearly hear the music played on the equipment that will be used during the administration.
 If a language lab is used for this part, the music must be broadcast through external speakers.
 Students must not listen to the music through headphones.
 If your school does not have an appropriate exam room, consider using another facility.

 The sight-singing part of the test must be administered to one student at a time in a room where the student can both practice and perform in isolation from other students.
 The room may be a classroom, a small office, or any other comfortable enclosed space where the appropriate equipment can be set up and where the student cannot be distracted or heard by the other students waiting to take this part of the exam.
 The student and the exam proctor should be the only ones in this recording room during testing.
 Because students are performing one at a time, if you are testing more than 10 students it is recommended that you set up another exam room for each additional five students.
 You will need to order one extra master sight-singing CD for each additional room.

 - CD player: You will need a high-quality CD player with speakers to play the master listening and sight-singing CDs.